Industrial Revolution and Women

 - evaluate the impact of the Industrial Revolution on women and their families.

 - sample of an old telephone (or picture of one) and a current cell phone (optional)

-Anticipatory Set: Hold up an older-style telephone and then show a new-style hand-held cell phone.
-Ask the students what the difference is between the two.
-Ask how the difference can affect daily activities.
-Just as the differences in the phone make a huge difference in our daily work, there are major inventions of the Industrial Revolution and their effects on women and families.
+Anticipatory Set: Show an example of an older-style telephone in comparison to a current cell phone.
+List the many differences between the two.
+Discuss how the differences can affect daily activities.
+Just as the differences in the phone make a huge difference in our daily work, there are major inventions of the Industrial Revolution that had significant effects on women and families.

-Ask students to read the excerpt Early Farm Life (handout) from one farmer's recall of life on the farm.
+Read the excerpt Early Farm Life (handout) from one farmer's recall of life on the farm.
 Discuss the life of people on farms prior to the Industrial Revolution, noting those items that have changed in modern times.

 During the Industrial Revolution, it became difficult for farmers to make a living, and they left home and moved to the city to find work.
-Introduce the role of many women.
+The Industrial Revolution changed the role of many women.
 Some had to work up to 16 hours a day at jobs for low wages and then go home to care for the family.
 Conveniences we have now did not exist at that time, so their lives were extremely hard and expectations were very high for their time and energy.

-On the chalkboard develop a list related to the role of women in society.
-(They lack general rights.
-They either belong to the husband or, if not married, to their father.
-They cannot vote and cannot be heard if they go to political assemblies.)
+At this time, women did not have general rights.
+They either belonged to their husband or, if not married, to their father.
+They could not vote and could not be heard if they went to political assemblies.
 Discuss how it would have felt to live in that time as a woman.
-Ask how women's rights are different now.
+Discuss how women's rights are different now.

-Tell the students that the next four lessons will introduce some of the women who helped to change the role of women in society.
+The following lessons introduce some of the women who helped to change the role of women in society.

 Strand PHIL.I Definitions of Philanthropy